tshr/omnivore/README.md

-OMNIVORE
+Omnivore
 =============
-Feed caching server with Redis and Sinatra
+Feed caching with Redis and Sinatra

 Dependencies
 ------------